Pueblo Grande Museum and Archaeological Park

-Throughout the year, Pueblo Grande Museum has programming for adults, children, and families, which include archaeology classes for kids, arts and crafts workshops, hikes, and lectures.
-The Museum also holds annual events, such as the Indian Market, children’s summer programs, a Native Art & Rug Auction, Ancient Technology Day and more to please all ages and interests!
+Throughout the year, S’edav Va’aki Museum has programming for adults, children, and families, which include classes for kids, arts and crafts workshops, and lectures.
+The Museum also holds annual events, such as the Indian Market, children’s summer programs, Ancient Technology Day and more to please all ages and interests!

 + Additional Info